Unity-Billal-mesloub/eslint-plugin-import/CONTRIBUTING.md

 ## How to get started

 If you are new to `eslint`, below are a few resources that will help you to familiarize yourself with the project.

- - Watch [this presentation](https://www.youtube.com/watch?v=2W9tUnALrLg) to learn the fundamental concept of Abstract Syntax Trees (AST) and the way `eslint` works under the hood.
  - Familiarize yourself with the [AST explorer](https://astexplorer.net/) tool.
 Look into rules in `docs/rules`, create patterns in the rules, then analyze its AST.
  - Explore the blog posts on how to create a custom rule.
 [One blog post](https://blog.yonatan.dev/writing-a-custom-eslint-rule-to-spot-undeclared-props/).
 [Second blog post](https://betterprogramming.pub/creating-custom-eslint-rules-cdc579694608).
  - Read the official `eslint` [developer guide](https://eslint.org/docs/latest/developer-guide/architecture/).